Voiced and Unvoiced TH

 CardsWordSorts

-Both are helpful to introduce phonics patterns in a sequence during a reading tutor session.
+Both of these word lists help to introduce phonics patterns in a sequence during a reading tutor session.

 Clip Strips